-The importance of search engine optimization (SEO) in 2017 is stronger than ever as there are more than one hundred billion Google searches every month, presenting an opportunity for your organization to be discovered by the right customers.
+The importance of search engine optimization (SEO) in 2020 is stronger than ever as Google now processes over 40,000 search queries every second, presenting an opportunity for your organization to be discovered by the right customers.

 With a constantly evolving ecosystem of different platforms affecting search, as well as the continuous updates to the algorithms of each search engine, it’s difficult to maintain a competitive advantage with SEO.